-Security Functional Requirements specified for the TOE are Common Criteria Part 2 extended the assurance of the TOE is Common Criteria Part 3 conformant, EAL4 augmented by AVA_VLA.4 and AVA_MSU.3
+Security Functional Requirements specified for the TOE are Common Criteria Part 2 extended the assurance of the TOE is Common Criteria Part 3 conformant, EAL4 augmented by AVA\VLA.4 and AVA\MSU.3.

 The rating of the strength of functions does not include the cryptoalgorithms suitable for encryption and decryption (see BSIG Section 4, Para.
 3, Clause 2).
-The hash functions used by the TOE fulfill the strength of function claim as they are approved by the Bundesnetzagentur for the application of qualified digital signatures (see chapter 10).
+This holds for